 As well as the type of seed, it is important to buy from a supplier who has invested in the highest quality seed.
 Cheaper grass seed mixtures sold for lawns may contain lower grade ryegrasses or fescues, or even coarser grasses which are not suitable for domestic lawns.
 Also, older seed is cheaper to buy but will have limited germination rates.

 Rolawn selects only the highest specification seed types, as confirmed by the Sports Turf Research Institute (STRI), the UK's leading independent body for the turf industry.
 In addition to which, the seed is batch tested to ensure consistent quality, germination rates and purity.

 It is vital your lawn receives sufficient nutrients.
 Our range of lawn fertilisers promote a healthy, green and hard wearing lawn.

 For best results when laying turf or sowing lawn seed, use our unique mini granular slow release pre-turfing and seeding feed, GroGright® Lawn Establishment Fertiliser.
 This will help promote rapid root growth by ensuring the soil contains sufficient nutrients for a new lawn to establish as quickly as possible.

 For established lawns our triple action GroRight® Lawn Fertiliser, Weed & Moss Killer will not only feed your lawn, but treat any weeds or moss.

 Applying Rolawn Lawn Topdressing will help to enhance your lawn's appearance by stimulating new grass growth.
 It will help to even out minor undulations, improve drainage and control the build-up of thatch.

 Information on caring for your lawn can be found in our Information Centre.
-You can also sign up to receive our free lawn care tips via email by entering your address in the sign up box below.
+You can also sign up to our newsletter to receive our free lawn care tips via email.